 - Size 4,264 m²

 - Year 2015

-The school's desire to improve its outdated science facilities follows growing student numbers and increased demand for scientific education; our resulting new building will dramatically enhance the educational offerings at the School and promote increased engagement with local and scientific communities.
+The school's desire to improve its outdated science facilities follows growing student numbers and increased demand for scientific education; our resulting building dramatically enhances the educational offerings at the School and promotes increased engagement with local and scientific communities.

 The L-shaped scheme creates a new sheltered quadrangle with planting and benches to offer students an outdoor space for learning and socialising.
 To one side, a linear ecology pond runs along the edge of the building, which will be used as a living laboratory as part of students' scientific learning.

 A robust palette of materials, including brick and timber, has been chosen for the building's façade to minimise maintenance and ensure long-term durability.
 The building's design also utilises a thermally massive concrete frame and predominantly natural ventilation and lighting strategy to reduce its energy consumption.